 The Friend Bank Story

-Friend Bank is a third-generation family business and one of Alabama’s oldest community banks.
+Friend Bank is a fourth-generation family business and one of Alabama’s oldest community banks.

 Friend Bank is honored to be the continuing story of Slocomb National Bank and City Bank of Hartford.

 As one of Alabama’s oldest family-owned community banks, our focus has always been on building relationships and serving our friends and neighbors in the Wiregrass.
 We believe success lies in being a true friend to our employees, our customers, and our community.

 Honesty and Integrity: In our personal and professional lives, we seek to maintain the highest ethical standards.

 Excellent Service: Because our customers are our friends, we want them to know that they come first.
 Exceptional customer service is just one part of that.